WORK WORK WORK

 Photo: Kristian Touborg

-work work work is not a static exhibition.
-It develops throughout the exhibition period as an organism that grows and evolves over time.
-The exhibition program focuses on the nature of precarity, on collective working methods and organisation, the value of work and the lack thereof.
+work work work focuses on the nature of precarity, on collective working methods and organisation, the value of work and the lack thereof.

 work work work is a exhibition that is self-reflective and takes a look at artists and curators’ own circumstances as cultural producers.
 The art industry is known to be infected by expectations of free labor and a general lack of money.
 Are these conditions we can change and if so, how?